 24 Advisors/Pharus Funding is available as a resource to help you through the application process.

-Earlier this week, the Florida Department of Health also rolled out a new COVID-19 data and surveillance dashboard with real time information about number of cases and tests issued.
+The Florida Department of Health rolled out a new COVID-19 data and surveillance dashboard with real time information about number of cases and tests issued.
 As a reminder, the Department of Health's 24-hour COVID-19 hotline is 866-779-6122.

 This bridge loan program, managed by the Florida Department of Economic Opportunity (DEO), will provide loans to small businesses that experienced economic injury from COVID-19.
 The application period runs through May 8, 2020.
 Loans will be interest-free for the loan term (1 year).
 The Interest rate will be 12% per annum on the unpaid balance thereafter, until the loan balance is repaid in full.
 Loan default is subject to a normal commercial collection process.
 Up to $50,000 is available per eligible small business.